carla-simulator/carla/Docs/tuto_G_pedestrian_bones.md

 ```

-Then, we need to project the 3D points onto the 2D field of view (FOV) of the camera to overlay them on the output images using the [__camera matrix__](#https://en.wikipedia.org/wiki/Camera_matrix) or projection matrix.
+Then, we need to project the 3D points onto the 2D field of view (FOV) of the camera to overlay them on the output images using the [__camera matrix__](#https://en.wikipedia.org/wiki/Camera_matrix) or __projection matrix__.
 The following function produces the camera matrix needed for this 3D -> 2D transformation.

 ```py